Cliffutubius/mod-loyal-steed/.github/README.md

 ## Credits

-Created for AzerothCore by the Dúnedain Server project.
+Created for AzerothCore by Cliffutubius.

 ## License